SamarthArole/quant-analytics-dashboard/README.md

 ### ADF Stationarity Test
 An Augmented Dickey–Fuller test is provided to assess whether the constructed spread exhibits stationarity, which is critical for mean-reversion strategies.

+### Mean-Reversion Mini Backtest
+A simple illustrative backtest is included using z-score based entry (|z| > threshold) and exit (z → 0) rules on the spread.
+The backtest is intended for signal validation and research intuition rather than performance evaluation.

 ---

 ## Live Analytics Behavior